birdandhike.com logo

 Caruthers Canyon Road (view N)

-Either climbing steeply up the side of the tailings pile or walking up the right fork in the road, the route arrives on a flat area atop the tailing pile (Wpt.
+Either climbing steeply up the side of the tailings pile or walking up the right fork in the road, the route arrives on a flat area atop the tailings pile (Wpt.
 10) and some of the mine opening.

 For hikers who want to see inside the mines without the danger, click here.
 Return to the trailhead by following the road back down the canyon.